ssmak/angular-sanitize-custom/README.md

 ```

 ## Test
 A demo page is located in the /test folder.
-You can test with each version of angular-sanitize with the live reload by using lite-server which can be install by
+You can test with each version of angular-sanitize with the live reload by using lite-server which can be installed by
 ``` bash
 npm install lite-server -g
 cd /project_root && lite-server